Lincoln Historic Attractions Self-Guided Walking Guide

 If you are joining the walk from Lincoln railway station, turn left from the station, then turn right to cross the road at the lights to go north, straight on up the High Street until you reach the High Bridge Cafe on your left.
 At this point turn round so you are facing back the way you came, and join the circular walking route below.

 Without taking any detours, ahead of you on your right you will see the splendid half-timbered 16th century High Bridge Cafe sitting on top of the bridge over the River Witham.
 The High Bridge (built 1160) is a Norman vaulted structure, the oldest bridge in the country to still carry buildings.

 Glance along the river to the left and you will see the striking modern statue Empowerment spanning the water, and you should spot narrowboats and swans.

-For a detour you can walk all the way round the Brayford Pool, viewing the university architecture at closer quarters, or take a boat trip.
+For a detour you can walk all the way around the Brayford Pool, viewing the university architecture at closer quarters, or take a boat trip.